Arles: Modern era

 Arles remained economically important for many years as a major port on the Rhône.
+The Hôtel de Ville was completed in 1676.

 In the 19th century, the establishment of railways diminished river trade, leading to the city declining in prominence.

-This made it an attractive destination for the painter Vincent van Gogh, who arrived there on 21 February 1888.
+This made it a destination for the painter Vincent van Gogh, who arrived there on 21 February 1888.
 He was fascinated by the Provençal landscapes, producing over 300 paintings and drawings during his time in Arles.
 Many of his most famous paintings were completed there, including The Night Cafe, the Yellow Room, Starry Night Over the Rhone, and L'Arlésienne.
 Paul Gauguin visited van Gogh in Arles.
-However, van Gogh's mental health deteriorated and he became alarmingly eccentric, culminating in the well-known ear-severing incident in December 1888 which resulted in two stays in the Old Hospital of Arles.
+However, van Gogh's mental health deteriorated and he became alarmingly eccentric, culminating in the ear-severing incident in December 1888 which resulted in two stays in the Old Hospital of Arles.
 The concerned Arlesians circulated a petition the following February demanding that van Gogh be confined.
 In May 1889, he voluntarily left Arles for the Saint-Paul asylum at nearby Saint-Rémy-de-Provence.

 Jewish history

 Arles had an important and prominent Jewish community between the Roman era and the end of the 15th century.
 A local legend describes the first Jews in Arles as exiles from Judaea after Jerusalem fell to the Romans.
 Nevertheless, the first documented evidence of Jews in Arles is not before the fifth century, when a distinguished community already existed in the town.
 Arles was an important Jewish crossroads, as a port city and close to Spain and the rest of Europe alike.
 It served a major role in the work of the Hachmei Provence group of famous Jewish scholars, translators and philosophers, who were most important to Judaism throughout the Middle Ages.
 In the eighth century, jurisdiction over the Jews of Arles was passed to the local Archbishop, making the Jewish taxes to the clergy somewhat of a shield for the community from mob attacks, most frequent during the Crusades.
-The community lived relatively peacefully until the last decade of the 15th century, when they were expelled out of the city never to return.
+The community lived relatively peacefully until the last decade of the 15th century, when they were expelled from the city never to return.
 Several Jews did live in the city in the centuries after, though no community was found ever after.
 Nowadays, Jewish archaeological findings and texts from Arles can be found in the local museum.